 In general, the price includes the house, delivery, set-up, site finish, and HST.
 Each product in your home will be itemized in your quote with an all-inclusive factory pricing.
 For example, the cost of a tub will include the actual tub, fittings, controls, plumbing labour, and even a shower curtain rod.

-From the date of issue to the date of delivery, expect 10-12 weeks, on average – more than 12 weeks is possible during busy periods.
+From the date of issue to the date of delivery, it varies based on materials lead-time and seasonality.
 Once delivered, the site finish will depend on the size of the home and complexity of site work requested.
 Your authorized independent retailer will be able to estimate the time required for site work and will schedule the all-exciting day of closing.

 Absolutely!
 Your home should reflect your taste and lifestyle.
 Our Custom Home Consultants can help customize a design to match your vision and budget.